Get free ebooK with 50 must do coding Question for Product Based Companies solved

 If no case label matches the value of the expression or variable in a switch case program, the default block of code is executed.

-Q4: What is the maximum number of case labels that can be used in a switch case program in Java?
+3. What types of values can be used in a switch case?

 Leave a Reply